-With over 1,000 full-time staff members and some 2,100 part-time teachers, HKU SPACE is a leading local provider in continuing education.
+With over 1,000 full-time staff members and some 2,100 part-time teachers, HKU SPACE is one of the leading local providers in continuing education.
 Course enrolments since 1956 have exceeded 2.47 million, with annual course enrolment close to 90,000.
 In 2013/14, this was equivalent to some 24,021 full-time equivalent students.
 The School collaborates closely with the other faculties and departments of the University to offer timely and relevant courses that meet society’s needs to update education and skills for the knowledge economy.
 The global dimension is also important and the School has an extensive network of international universities with whom it collaborates.

 Quality support for learners

 A hallmark of the HKU SPACE programmes is that they are designed and managed by the full-time academic staff of the School and supported by the excellent corps of part-time teachers.
 The School’s Quality Assurance mechanisms have been reviewed by the University as well as by external agencies and have been described as ‘exemplary’.
 The School, in its Strategic Plan, has committed itself to being a quality provider in terms of its academic programmes as well as in providing quality support to students through good teaching and well-designed learning centre facilities.
 The information age has brought exciting new learning possibilities.
 The School has developed a web-based, online learning platform, SOUL 2.0, to provide students and teachers with an effective means of communicating with each other for teaching and learning purposes.
+SOUL mobile learning services are also provided to support students and teachers for ubiquitous learning.
 The School is also actively extending its range of e-courses.